-Melissa Gerald (she/her/hers) is a Program Director in the Individual Behavioral Processes Branch of the Division of Behavioral and Social Research (BSR) at the National Institute on Aging (NIA), where she directs research and training programs on Family and Interpersonal Relationships; Behavioral and Social Research on Aging in Animals; Priority and Vulnerable Populations; and Capacity Development for Aging Researchers from Diverse Backgrounds.
-Gerald is also NIA’s liaison to the Resource Centers for Minority Aging Research and represents BSR on NIA’s Diversity Supplement committee and HIV/AIDS Working Group and NIA on NIH’s Violence Research Working Group and Sexual & Gender Minority Research Coordinating Committee.
-In addition, she represents NIH on the Elder Justice Interagency Working Group and as a federal member of the Family Caregiving Advisory Council overseen by the Secretary of the Department of Health and Human Services.
-Before joining BSR, Gerald served as a scientific review officer at NIH’s Center for Scientific Review.
-Prior to coming to NIH, Gerald was an Associate Professor at the University of Puerto Rico, Medical Sciences Campus’s Department of Internal Medicine and Scientist-in-Charge of the Cayo Santiago research colony of free-ranging rhesus macaques.
-Gerald received postdoctoral training in behavioral neuroendocrinology through an Intramural Training Research Award at the National Institute on Alcohol Abuse and Alcoholism in the Division of Intramural Clinical and Biological Research’s Laboratory of Clinical Studies, Primate Unit.
-Gerald received her bachelor’s degree in Anthropology and Psychology at the University of Wisconsin-Madison, and she earned her M.A. and Ph.D. in Anthropology from UCLA.
+Melissa Gerald is a program director at the National Institutes of Health (NIH) in the Division of Behavioral and Social Research at the National Institute on Aging (NIA).
+Gerald’s portfolio includes research, training, and fellowship projects in: Behavioral and Social Research on Aging in Animals; Caregiving and Care in Clinical Care and Long-term Care Settings; and Priority and Vulnerable Populations, and she oversees NIA’s Resource Centers for Minority Aging Research program.
+Gerald serves on NIA’s HIV/AIDS Working Group and on behalf of NIA on NIH’s Violence Research Working Group and Sexual & Gender Minority Research Coordinating Committee.
+She also represents NIH on the Elder Justice Interagency Working Group and as a federal member of the Family Caregiving Advisory Council overseen by the Secretary of the Department of Health and Human Services.
+Before joining NIA, Gerald served as a scientific review officer at NIH’s Center for Scientific Review; Associate Professor in the Department of Internal Medicine at the University of Puerto Rico, Medical Sciences Campus; and Scientist-in-Charge of the Cayo Santiago Field Station of free-ranging rhesus macaques.
+She received postdoctoral training in the Laboratory of Clinical and Translational Studies’ Primate Section within the intramural research program at the National Institute on Alcohol Abuse and Alcoholism.
+Gerald earned her bachelor’s degree in Anthropology and Psychology at the University of Wisconsin-Madison and her M.A. and Ph.D. in Anthropology at UCLA.